 Bring all documents needed to the interview.
 The following is a list of required documents or evidence:

 - I-20 from Franklin University

 - Original financial documents (financial statements on bank letterhead and stamped by the bank)

 - Passport valid for at least 6 months

 - Evidence of intent to depart the U.S after completion of studies

 - Photograph (check with embassy for specific dimensions)

-If your spouse is also applying for an accompanying F-2 visa, be aware that F-2 dependents cannot, under any circumstance, be employed or study on F-2 status in the U.S. If asked, be prepared to address what your spouse intends to do with his or her time while in the U.S.
+If your spouse is also applying for an accompanying F-2 visa, be aware that dependents cannot, under any circumstance, be employed U.S. while in F-1 status.
+F-2 dependents may enroll in elementary and secondary schools, and they are limited to enrolling on a part-time basis for post-secondary education.
+If asked, be prepared to address what your spouse intends to do with his or her time while in the U.S.